Feet First Podiatry

 Advanced non-surgical treatments in Feet First Podiatry Clinic

 2. Podiatrist’s toenail trim: This involves applying a small brace to the nail to correct its growth pattern.
-This is a popular and effective method in Singapore.
+This is a popular and effective method of ingrown nail treatment in Singapore.

 Ingrown Toenail Removal Surgery